Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-\textbf{Supervised Learning.} Supervised learning, as the most popularly used category, has been widely applied to neuroimaging-based predictive modeling tasks in psychiatric disorders \cite{cho2019review}.
-These classic machine learning algorithms include logistic regression, support vector machine, and random forest.
+\textbf{Supervised Learning.} Supervised learning, as the most popularly used category, has been widely applied to neuroimaging-based predictive modeling tasks for psychiatric disorders \citep{cho2019review}.
+Classic supervised learning algorithms include logistic regression, support vector machine, and random forest.
 Given the high-dimensional nature of neuroimaging data, these approaches are commonly accompanied by a feature selection step to obtain low-dimensionality representations.
-Connectome-based predictive modeling \cite{finn2015functional,shen2017using} is one of such approaches that combine simple linear regression and feature selection to predict individual differences in traits and behavior from connectivity data.
-LASSO provides an alternative approach that embeds feature selection into the prediction model training to learn a compact feature pattern for the accurate prediction of a specialized brain disease or clinical outcome \cite{reggente2018multivariate}.
-Relevance vector machine (RVM) is an approach built upon a probabilistic framework by leveraging automatic relevance determination (ARD) to learn a sparse solution and penalize unnecessary complexity in the model \cite{tipping2001sparse,zhang2015sparse}.
-RVM has recently demonstrated its strength in quantifying neuroimaging biomarkers for the diagnosis of PTSD \cite{zhu2020multivariate} and for the prediction of depression \cite{fonzo2019brain}.
-As an extension of the conventional single-task methods, multi-task learning approaches have been increasingly designed to exploit the complementary features jointly from multiple views of neuroimaging data \cite{ma2018classification,xiao2019manifold,kim2022multi}.
+Connectome-based predictive modeling \citep{finn2015functional,shen2017using} is one of such approaches that combine simple linear regression and feature selection to predict individual differences in traits and behavior from connectivity data.
+LASSO provides an alternative approach that performs simultaneous feature selection and prediction to learn a compact feature pattern for the accurate prediction of a specific brain disease or clinical outcome \citep{reggente2018multivariate}.
+Relevance vector machine (RVM) builds upon a probabilistic framework by leveraging automatic relevance determination to learn a sparse solution and penalize unnecessary complexity in the model \citep{tipping2001sparse,zhang2015sparse}.
+RVM has recently demonstrated its strength in quantifying neuroimaging biomarkers for PTSD diagnosis \citep{zhu2020multivariate} and for treatment outcome prediction in depression \citep{fonzo2019brain}.
+As an extension of the conventional single-task methods, multi-task learning approaches have been increasingly employed to exploit complementary features jointly from multiple views of neuroimaging data \citep{ma2018classification,xiao2019manifold,kim2022multi}.